sigsep/open-unmix-pytorch/README.md

 After applying the LSTM, the signal is decoded back to its original input dimensionality.
 In the last steps the output is multiplied with the input magnitude spectrogram, so that the models is asked to learn a mask.

-## Separation

-Since PyTorch currently lacks an invertible STFT, the synthesis is performed in numpy.
-For inference, we rely on [an implementation](https://github.com/sigsep/norbert) of a multichannel Wiener filter that is a very popular way of filtering multichannel audio for several applications, notably speech enhancement and source separation.
-The `norbert` module assumes to have some way of estimating power-spectrograms for all the audio sources (non-negative) composing a mixture.
+## Putting source models together: the `Separator`

+For inference, this branch enables a `Separator` pytorch Module, that puts together one _Open-unmix_ model for each desired target, and combines their output through a multichannel generalized Wiener filter, before application of inverse STFTs using `torchaudio`.
+The filtering is a rewriting in torch of the [numpy implementation](https://github.com/sigsep/norbert) used in the main branch.

 ## Getting started